Answers to Common Questions

 Where is the nearest airport?

-The nearest commercial airport is McGhee-Tyson, Knoxville, TN (approximately 30 miles from Sevierville).
+For Sevierville, the nearest commercial airport is McGhee-Tyson, Knoxville, TN (approximately 30 miles from Sevierville).
 It services Allegiant, American, Comair, Continental, Delta, Northwest, United, and U.S. Airways with 120 daily flights.

 There is no direct shuttle from the airport to Sevierville, but there are car rental and taxi services at the airport 865-970-2773.